 - 1/4 cup olive oil

-- Bake 375 F for 30 min or until brussels sprouts are browned on the bottom.
+- Bake for 30 min or until the brussels sprouts are browned on the bottom and the edges have started to crisp.

 1. To keep this recipe Keto-friendly, you can omit or reduce the amount of squash used.

-2. A sprinkle of goat cheese will also elevate the flavor (not Vegan).
+2. A sprinkle of goat cheese will elevate the flavor (not Vegan).

 Amount Per Serving: Calories: 218Total Fat: 16gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 13gCholesterol: 0mgSodium: 117mgCarbohydrates: 12gFiber: 6gSugar: 7gProtein: 4g